Sliick / Articles / Product

 SymptomCause and fix

-”Import file uses schemaVersion N but this org only knows version 1”The export file came from a newer package version than the target org.
-Upgrade Sliick Docs in the target org, then retry.
+”Import file uses schemaVersion N but this org only knows version M”The export file came from a newer package version than the target org.
+Upgrade Sliick Docs in the target org, then retry. v1.1+ exports are schemaVersion 2; earlier schemaVersion 1 files need to be re-exported from a current org.

 ”Base object ‘X’ does not exist or is not accessible in this org”The object (or relevant access) is missing in the target org.
 Add the object, then re-import.